udacity/create-your-own-adventure/english/hide/hide-chk.md

 but then they are quickly replaced. you guess you cant eat them all but no harm trying isn't it..
-You hear a voice creeping from behind you....
+You hear a voice creeping from behind you.... and you realise there is no better place you could be right now than right here.